uber-go/gwr/README.md

 # Using

-GWR exposes an HTTP and Resp (Redis Protocol) interface by default on ports 4040 and 4041.
+GWR exposes a dual HTTP and RESP (Redis Protocol) interface.
+Integrators may specify the port, the example below uses 4040.

 The following examples are against a running instance of `example_server/`.